How to Have a Summer Vacation the Budget-Friendly Way

 Lodging for Less

 Are you the type of person who is only in their room to sleep, spending every waking moment out seeing the sights?
 Then you don’t really need fancy-schmancy sleeping quarters, do you?
-Alternatively, do you prefer spend long, luxurious hours lounging by the pool, working out in the on-site fitness center, and enjoying the amenities?
-Then you probably want to plump for some place a little more plush and economize elsewhere.
+Alternatively, do you prefer to spend long, luxurious hours lounging by the pool, working out in the on-site fitness center, and enjoying the amenities?
+Then you probably want to plump for someplace a little plusher and economize elsewhere.

 One alternative to spendy hotels is to rent a room or apartment or someone’s home.
 Bed and breakfasts are fun, but U.S. versions tend to be pricey and geared to couples rather than singles or friend groups.
 However, there are several online services (I’ve used both airbnb.com and homeaway.com) that offer a variety of places for a variety of prices.
 My friends and I shared a roomy apartment on a tree-lined street in New York’s Upper West Side for a fraction of the cost of a hotel room and found a tiny-but-functional spot just down the street from the Old North Church in Boston for less per night than we paid for dinner.
 Hostels, college dorms (often available when school is out), campground cabins, or even actual camping may be options for you, too.